funbox/init-exporter/readme.md

 ```bash
 sudo upstart-export -p ./myprocfile -f format myapp
 ```

-where `myapp` is the application name.
+Where `myapp` is the application name.
 This name only affects the names of generated files.
-For security purposes, app name is also allowed to contain only letters, digits and underscores. where format is `(upstart | systemd)`
+For security purposes, app name is also allowed to contain only letters, digits and underscores.

+Format is name of init system `(upstart | systemd)`.

 Assuming that default options are used, the following files and folders will be generated (in case of upstart format):